 - Mutual pension fund

-- Umbrella pension fund
+- •Umbrella pension fund

 - Guarantee fund

-Employer contributions are not included in employee's taxable income up to 5.844% of the employee's gross wage.
-This cap cannot exceed EUR 2 819.09 per year.
+Employer contributions are not included in employee's taxable income up to 5.844% of the employee's gross wage.55 This cap cannot exceed EUR 2 819.09 per year.

 Individual contributions to occupational and personal pension plans attracting tax deduction are capped by the unused cap of employer contributions attracting tax relief.
-If contributions are paid by both the employer and the employee, and the total amount of contributions exceeds the maximum contribution entitled to tax relief, the employee may only receive tax relief on the difference between the contribution paid by the employer and the maximum contributions are taxed at the marginal rate of income tax.
+If contributions are paid by both the employer and the employee, and the total amount of contributions exceeds the maximum contribution entitled to tax relief, the employee may only receive tax relief on the difference between the contribution paid by the employer and the maximum contribution.
+Excess contributions are taxed at the marginal rate of income tax.
+However, there is an exemption that applies to civil servants, for whom employer contributions to supplementary pension insurance are not included in the cap.